Get all the latest data for Limassol

 Does a property price drop look likely in Limassol as of 2026?

-As of early 2026, the likelihood of a meaningful property price decline in Limassol over the next 12 months is low, mainly because supply remains constrained and transaction activity has stayed solid.
+As of 2026, the risk of a meaningful property price decline in Limassol over the next 12 months looks medium-low, not zero, because prices are high but demand is still visible.

 Finally, please note that we cover the price trends for next year in our pack about the property market in Limassol.